-The constitution and law provide for workers to form and join trade unions.
+The constitution and law provide for workers to form and join independent trade unions.
 The law does not provide for collective bargaining or the right to strike.
 Alternate dispute resolution mechanisms such as mediation and arbitration exist.
 The law does not prohibit antiunion discrimination.
-Unions continued to criticize the lack of laws effectively protecting workers.
 No laws require the reinstatement of workers fired for union activity.